obsrvbl-oss/flowlogs-reader/README.md

 Other command line switches:

-* `flowlogs_reader --region='us-west-2' flowlog_group` - connect to the given AWS region
+* `flowlogs_reader --region='us-west-2' location` - connect to the given AWS region
-* `flowlogs_reader --profile='dev_profile' flowlog_group` - use the profile from your [local AWS configuration file](http://docs.aws.amazon.com/cli/latest/topic/config-vars.html) to specify credentials and regions
+* `flowlogs_reader --profile='dev_profile' location` - use the profile from your [local AWS configuration file](http://docs.aws.amazon.com/cli/latest/topic/config-vars.html) to specify credentials and regions
-* `flowlogs_reader --filter-pattern='REJECT' flowlog_group` - use the given [filter pattern](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/FilterAndPatternSyntax.html) to have the server limit the output
-* `flowlogs_reader --role-arn='arn:aws:iam::12345678901:role/myrole' --external-id='0a1b2c3d' flowlog_group` - use the given role and external ID to connect to a 3rd party's account using [`sts assume-role`](http://docs.aws.amazon.com/cli/latest/reference/sts/assume-role.html)
+* `flowlogs_reader --role-arn='arn:aws:iam::12345678901:role/myrole' --external-id='0a1b2c3d' location` - use the given role and external ID to connect to a 3rd party's account using [`sts assume-role`](http://docs.aws.amazon.com/cli/latest/reference/sts/assume-role.html)

+For CloudWatch Logs locations:

+* `flowlogs_reader --filter-pattern='REJECT' location` - use the given [filter pattern](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/FilterAndPatternSyntax.html) to have the server limit the output

+For S3 locations:

+* `flowlogs_reader --include-accounts='12345678901,12345678902'` - return logs only for the given accounts
+* `flowlogs_reader --include-regions='us-east-1,us-east-2'` - return logs only for the given regions

 ## Module Usage